 According to the Tripartite Life of Saint Patrick (Vita tripartita Sancti Patricii) St Odran’s death, in simpler terms, was a case of mistaken identity but gave up his life to save St Patrick.

 When St Patrick arrived in Ireland he went about destroying pagan idols with one of them being Crom Cruach, the chief idol in the Plain of Adoration.
-Although not much is known about Crom Cruach he was the favourite deity for an Irish chieftain called Foilge Berrad.
+Although not much is known about Crom Cruach he was the favorite deity for an Irish chieftain called Foilge Berrad.

 The threat to St Patrick